rust-lang/surveys/surveys/2023-annual-survey/questions.md

 - For a particular language feature or set of language features I need
 - I like to have access to all the latest features
 - To help test the nightly version for bugs
+- To provide design feedback on nightly features
 - For testing in CI
 - A crate dependency I use requires it
 - A tool I use requires it